Investment Banking FAQ: Guide for Beginners

-What is an investment bank?
+Q. What is an investment bank?

 An investment bank is a financial institution that assists wealthy individuals, corporations, and governments in raising capital by underwriting and/or acting as the client’s agent in the issuance of securities.
 An investment bank may also assist companies with mergers and acquisitions and may provide support services in market making and trading of various securities.
 The primary services of an investment bank include:

-How do investment banks help companies in M&A transactions?
+Q. How do investment banks help companies in M&A transactions?

 Investment banks play an important role from the moment companies contemplate an acquisition to the final steps.
-When a buyer or seller contemplates an acquisition, the respective board of directors may choose to form a special committee to evaluate the merger proposal, and typically retains an investment bank to advise and evaluate the transaction’s terms and price as well as help the acquiring company arrange financing for the deal.
+When a buyer or seller contemplates an acquisition, the respective board of directors may choose to form a special committee to evaluate the merger proposal, and typically retains an investment bank to advise and evaluate the transaction’s terms and price as well as help the acquiring company arrange the financing for the deal.

 To provide meaningful advisory, investment banks create different valuation models to determine valuation ranges for a company.
 They may also conduct accretion/dilution analysis to assess affordability to the acquirer and the effect of the consideration paid on projected earnings per share.
 Banks also help clients assess synergistic opportunities from acquiring other companies and how those synergies can create value and reduce costs in the future.

-How do investment banks help companies raise capital?
+Q. How do investment banks help companies raise capital?

 Investment banks primarily help clients raise money through debt and equity offerings.
 This includes raising funds through Initial Public Offerings (IPOs), credit facilities with the bank, selling shares to investors through private placements, or issuing and selling bonds on behalf of the client.

 Often, investment banks will buy shares directly from the company and will try to sell at a higher price – a process known as underwriting.
-Underwriting is riskier than simply advising clients since the bank assumes the risk of selling the stock for a lower price than expected.
+Underwriting is riskier than simply advising clients, since the bank assumes the risk of selling the stock for a lower price than expected.
 Underwriting an offering requires the division to work with Sales & Trading to sell shares to the public markets.

-What are the top investment banks?
+Q. What are the top investment banks?

-When it comes to prestige or selectivity, the Vault Guide produces helpful rankings to help you figure out which banks are more “prestigious” and “selective.”
+When it comes to prestige or selectivity, industry guides published by sources such as Vault provide helpful guidance to help you figure out which banks are more “prestigious” and “selective.”

 Bulge bracket investment banks are the world’s largest and most profitable multi-national full-service investment banks.
 These banks cover most or all industries and most or all the various types of investment banking services.
 There is not really an official list of bulge bracket banks, but the banks below are considered bulge bracket by Thomson Reuters.

-What is a boutique bank?
+Q. What is a boutique bank?

 Any investment bank not considered bulge bracket is considered boutique.
 Boutiques vary in size from a few professionals to thousands and can generally be categorized into three different types: